Why you need to get your restaurant marketing strategy right

 It's never a bad time to start or upgrade your loyalty program, especially as they're extremely popular among UK customers.
 Based on one survey, a large majority of consumers (81%) currently engage in a loyalty program, while an additional 8% have participated in the past.
 This number highlights not just a trend, but a consumer preference that businesses can leverage to their advantage.

-Many restaurants adopt a points-based loyalty scheme that allows customers to collect points against money spent to eventually exchange points for items.
+Many hospitality brands adopt a points-based loyalty scheme that allows customers to collect points against money spent to eventually exchange points for items.
 These work particularly well as an app and are popular with fast-food restaurants.
 For smaller operations, you might consider offering a discount voucher such as ‘buy one get one free on main courses’ or ‘free dessert with every main course’ through an email campaign to regular customers.

 Bonus tip: If you wonder what sets successful businesses apart and if a loyalty program is the secret ingredient you’ve been missing, join our CRM and hospitality experts as they discuss all things loyalty in this 60-minute webinar.